top of page

 Tip #1- If it is too good to be true, it probably is!
 If you are looking at a collection of all 1980s and 90s cards, but there is a 1952 Topps Mantle, there is a high probability is is not real!
 But if the collection contains hundreds of cards from the 1950s, it is definitely possible the card is real.

 Tip #2- Get familiar with commons from the same year.
-They can be had for cheap will come in handy.
+They can be had for cheap and will come in handy.
 You can get familiar with the print style, card stock, signs of wear, borders, and colors.
-Topps and Bowman cards from the 1950s and 60s used the same printing style so examine this first can be helpful in determining authenticity.
+Topps and Bowman cards from the 1950s and 60s used the same printing style so examining this first can be helpful in determining authenticity.

 Print Style/Pattern

-Vintage cards were printed in a way where the makeup of the images show a hexagonal or "honeycomb" matrix. this can be seen when looking very closely (sometimes squinting) or using a jeweler's loupe.
+Vintage cards were printed in a way where the makeup of the images show a hexagonal or "honeycomb" matrix.
+This can be seen when looking very closely (sometimes squinting) or using a jeweler's loupe.
 The eyes and nose you see is a zoomed in image of a 1954 Topps Bill Skowron.
 See the red arrow pointing out the "honeycomb" matrix in the image.
 This will be discussed more in the "Use a Loupe" section below.

 413170077_2105255396495731_4355101213937911212_n.jpg